 Will you pick up fridges and old air conditioners?
 What happens to the gas in them?

-Please note fridges and air conditioners are not accepted in the Bulk Bin collection.
+Please note fridges and air conditioners are not accepted in the Bulk Bin collection for rural areas outside of the Verge Side Collection areas.

-Green waste and garden waste will not be accepted.
+No, green waste and garden waste WILL NOT be accepted.

 What happens to items collected?